vegaprotocol/documentation/versioned_docs/version-v0.47.0/concepts/vega-chain.md

 :::

 ### Penalties
-Validator nodes that don't meet the requirements or prove to be bad actors will have rewards withheld, and a vaildator's nominators may also receive fewer (or no) rewards.
+Validator nodes that don't meet the requirements or prove to be bad actors will have rewards withheld, and a validator's nominators may also receive fewer (or no) rewards.

 There is no token slashing, i.e., a tokenholder cannot lose their tokens through any actions of a validator.